good-labs/good-labs.github.io/docs/contributing/resources.md

 The following resources are provided for your learning and interest.
 They will give you some history and/or opinions about open source and the developing landscape so that you can more easily formulate opinions.
-If you have a resource to add that has been useful to you, please [open a pull request](https://github.com/good-labs/org/pulls).
+If you have a resource to add that has been useful to you, please [open a pull request](https://github.com/good-labs/good-labs.github.io/pulls). and edit the `docs/story/index.md` file.

 ## Stories

- - [good-labs/org](https://www.github.com/good-labs/org) provides a number of user stories about projects that are for the greater good.
  - [History of the MIT License](https://opensource.com/article/19/4/history-mit-license)